Want to lose weight or improve your health? Try eliminating these hidden sugars from your diet to see an improvement.

 According to this article from the University of California San Francisco, there are over 60 names being used for sugar on food labels.
 What’s more, an estimated 74% of packaged foods have added sugar in one form or another.
 (Check it out and familiarize yourself!)
 Otherwise, let’s talk about the ten ways (food types) to eliminate extra sugar from your diet.

 Obvious sources include sodas and energy drinks, but have you seen how much sugar there is in the fruit juice you’re giving your kids?
 How about your daily coffee and creamer?
 Drinks are extremely likely to be full of hidden sugars.
 (According to this article, your Starbucks drink might have up to 25 teaspoons of sugar!)
 That’s why pediatricians recommend limiting your kids’ juice consumption – because even things that seem healthy can be deceivingly high in sugar.
 If you give your kids juice, water it down to make it go further and contain less sugar per serving.
 There are a lot of other ways to consume vitamins that are often found in juices (like vitamin C).
+This is one of the easiest ways to cut back on sugar.

 Even the healthiest-seeming Greek yogurts containing probiotics, calcium, and protein can have a lot of sugar.
 (Kids yogurts are the worst, plain yogurt seems to be the best.)
 Check your yogurt containers and, next time you’re at the store, opt for lower-sugar.
 Even if it’s just a few grams in difference!